gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The tortoise smiled.
 "You're welcome---it would have been a shame to lose such a nice drawing.
 Are you headed home?
-It's been a while since I saw your mother, and I could use a longer walk."
+It's been a while since I saw your mother, and I could use the walk."

-The Roo family's house stood on the very edge of the village.
+The Roo family's house stood on the very edge of the village, neatly painted a pale orange that made it look warm on even the coldest days.
 The ground floor had been built by a rhino who had dreamed of opening a tavern in Rusty Bridge, only to discover that there wasn't enough traffic on the ancient highway